matplotlib/matplotlib/doc/devel/MEP/MEP28.rst

 Currently, the ``Axes.boxplot`` method accepts parameters that allow the users to specify medians and confidence intervals for each box that will be drawn in the plot.
-These were provided so that avdanced users could provide statistics computed in a different fashion that the simple method provided by matplotlib.
+These were provided so that advanced users could provide statistics computed in a different fashion that the simple method provided by matplotlib.
 However, handling this input requires complex logic to make sure that the forms of the data structure match what